jshinlife/jshinlife/README.md

-hey there! im josh, nice to meet you. i am a beginner graphic designer located in the UK ✌️
+hey there! im josh, nice to meet you. i am a graphic designer located in Wales, UK ✌️